-2023 PARISH QUESTIONNAIRE
+2023 PARISH QUESTIONNAIRE REPORT

-Approximately 23% of the adults (over 16) of the parish responded to the questionnaire.
+Approximately 23% of the adults (over 16 years of age) of the parish responded to the questionnaire.
 Not everyone answered every question therefore the percentages that follow this introduction represent the general response overall.

 Over 75% of the responses are from residents living on the main road, on Fayreway and the Shepton side of The George Inn.
-60% of those responding have lived in the village for 20 years or more.
+60% of respondents have lived in the village for 20 years or more.
 However, the age of those who completed the questionnaire were equally divided between the 45-64, 65-74 and 75+ age groups.